ibm-cloud-docs/openwhisk/pkg_tone_analyzer.md

 {:download: .download}
 {:gif: data-image-type='gif'}

 # {{site.data.keyword.toneanalyzershort}}
 {: #pkg_tone_analyzer}

 The installable {{site.data.keyword.toneanalyzerfull}} service uses linguistic analysis to detect emotional and language tones in written text.
 {:shortdesc}

 The service can analyze tone at both the document and sentence levels.
 You can use the service to understand how your written communications are perceived and then to improve the tone of your communications.
 Businesses can use the service to learn the tone of their customers' communications and to respond to each customer, or to understand and improve their customer conversations.
+For more information about this service, see [Tone analyzer](/docs/services/tone-analyzer?topic=tone-analyzer-gettingStarted).

 Request logging is disabled for the Tone Analyzer service.
 The service doesn't log or retain data from requests and responses, regardless of whether the `X-Watson-Learning-Opt-Out` request header is set.
 {: note}